 While we are able to see the light at the end of the tunnel, the COVID-19 pandemic has wreaked havoc on our physical and emotional wellbeing.
-Months of isolation and physical separation from those we love has taken a toll on many older adults and the people they love.
+Months of isolation and physical separation from those we’re closest to has taken a toll on emotional health for seniors and the people they love.

 Establish a Routine

-Having an established schedule helps set the tone for the day.
+Having an established schedule helps set the tone for the day and supports emotional health.
 Regardless of what the day’s schedule may be, wake up at a specific time and follow a routine.
 For example:

 - 7 a.m. – Get up and ready for the day